 Selection criteria may apply to all candidates.
 A qualification of Masters in Special Educational Needs will be awarded to successful course participants by Dublin City University.

-Programme Provider

-School of Inclusive and Special Education

-DCU Institute of Education

-St Patrick's Campus

-Drumcondra

-Dublin 9

-anna.logan@dcu.ie T: +353 (0) 1 884 2248 PAC Code DC994
+School of Inclusive and Special Education DCU St Patrick's Campus Drumcondra Dublin 9 anna.logan@dcu.ie T: +353 (0) 1 884 2248 Graduate Certificate in the Education of Pupils on the Autism Spectrum Postgraduate